alfdocimo/mfe-webpack-module-fed/README.md

 ### Search Module

-This module exposes utilities to use the store from `zustand` along with hooks to get characters, fetch new ones and subscribe to the store.
+This module exposes utilities to use the store from `Zustand` along with hooks to get characters, fetch new ones and subscribe to the store.
 It also exposes the `SearchPanel` which is used to filter the characters.
 Created in `React` and Zustand

 Exposes:
 - SearchPanel (component)
-- zustand store (characters, loading, fetchCharacters)
+- Zustand store (characters, loading, fetchCharacters)

 ### Viewer Module